anynines website

 But what about the operators?
 They must also be installed, updated, etc., while keeping their managed application running.

 This problem might seem simple for one or two operators, but realistically operators are often focusing not on a single application in a cluster, but a multitude of them.
 And still some operators might depend on each other; for example, your web application operator might need a database operator to function correctly.
-So the question we will focus on in this article will be how to operate operators at scale.
+So the question we will focus on is using Kubernetes operators for application-specific scaling.

 But before we focus on solutions, let’s define the challenges we want to solve by going through essential phases in the life of an operator.